 And after years of watching and learning, we know that you can never have enough water features or places for children and dogs to play.
 In celebration of our 10th anniversary in 2022, we undertook three ambitious projects to make the Park better than ever:

-• The space closest to Pearl Street has been transformed into the iconic Nancy Best Fountain beckoning children to play during the day, and lighting up the sky each night with a 30 minute performance.
+• The space closest to Pearl Street has been transformed into the iconic Nancy Best Fountain beckoning children to play during the day, and lighting up the sky each night.

 • One of the most visited places in the Park, the Sheila and Jody Grant Children’s Park, has been expanded and enhanced including new play equipment, climbing wall, and a family picnic area, thanks to a generous donation from the Perot family.
 This will give our youngest visitors even more room to learn, explore, imagine, and play.

 • My Best Friend’s Park, a beloved amenity for all Dallas dogs and their owners, was relocated across the street to a bigger and shadier space that is making tails wag.

 Additionally, we will be expanding 1.7 acres to the west (toward Field Street) covering the last recessed part of Woodall Rodgers Freeway.